RingoDev/BeginnerBoost/notes/README.md

 ### Day 6

 Today I installed OpenVPN and got it working with the free protonvpn server which I highly recommend.
 Additionally, I also got some aliases and scripts going to make my workflow easier and faster.
 I will work on the html template tomorrow.

+### Day 7

+I created a tmux.conf file and set C-a as prefix.
+I also tried adding some coloring.

+Now I am looking into alacritty and how to use it as default shell.